-In our previous work (Messina et al., 2019c), we probed the following state-of-the-art architectures for image classification: AlexNet (Krizhevsky et al., 2012), VGG-19 (Liu and Deng, 2015), three variants of the Resnet (He et al., 2016): in order of increasing complexity ResNet-18, ResNet-34 and ResNet-101, and a recently introduced biologically inspired network called CorNet-S (Kubilius et al., 2018).
+In our previous work [14], we probed the following state-ofthe-art architectures for image classification: AlexNet [7], VGG-19 [10], three variants of the ResNet [2]: in order of increasing complexity ResNet-18, ResNet-34 and ResNet-101, and a recently introduced biologically inspired network called CorNet-S [8].

-In this paper, our aim is trying to draw some better conclusions on the architectural factors that contribute to solving the same-different problems.
+In this paper, our aim is trying to draw some better conclusions on the architectural factors that contribute to solving the samedifferent problems.